axtk/routescape/README.md

 ## Route matching

-Routescape offers a simple and consistent way to render both components and prop values based on the current location:
+Routescape offers a simple and consistent way to render both components and prop values in a single manner (unlike component-, config-, or file-based approaches) based on the current location:

 ```jsx
 import {useRoute} from 'routescape';